siavava/siavava/README.md

 ***
 I'm a CS student interested in systems programming, algorithms, and applied CS, particularly deep learning, computer vision, and NLP.

+Fun facts: I work in kali-linux!
+My favorite programming languages are Julia (for the elegance) and C++ for not being an absolute pain.
+I also love RUst and F#.

 Here's a link to my portfolio: [link](https://www.siavava.me/)

 ***